YINI-lang/YINI-spec/Source/YINI-Readme.md

 ## License
 This project is licensed under the Apache-2.0 license.

-## Author
+## Author 🤓
-Marko K. S has been programming and developing software during spare time since the 80s in multiple programming languages.
+Marko has been programming and developing software in his spare time since the mid 80s in several different programming languages, from Basic to C and Assembler.
 In education he read Computer Science's Engineering and a Master's degree in Software Development with a specialization in Programming Languages.
 He has been working professionally for many years in software development from PHP to TypeScript and fullstack web development.

 ## Trivia
 ### The Name